What is a credit report?

 - Co-signers on the loan

-- Negative items such defaults, judgements etc
+- Negative items such as defaults, judgements and more.

 If you have discovered that your credit report has a bad rating, then Clean Credit can help.
 We specialise in helping people have negative credit items such as defaults and judgements removed from their credit files through our credit repair service.
-Through this we can help restore your credit rating, allowing you to secure credit once again.
+Through this we can help restore your credit rating, allowing you to secure credit once again